 Portland Press Herald news story

-ALLOWELL — Maine’s rooftop solar installers won a four-month reprieve Tuesday when the Maine Public Utilities Commission voted to delay implementation of a rule on how people who install new systems next year will be compensated for electricity they feed into the grid.
+HALLOWELL — Maine’s rooftop solar installers won a four-month reprieve Tuesday when the Maine Public Utilities Commission voted to delay implementation of a rule on how people who install new systems next year will be compensated for electricity they feed into the grid.

 The current net-metering rule requires utilities to pay small energy generators the full retail price for the electricity they send into the grid.
 But under the new rule, systems installed after Dec.
 31 would have seen the credit on their electric bills reduced over time.